JCanaks/hackernews-node-graphql/README.md

 # Hackernews Application
 This is a GraphQL Application that was build based on the [GraphQL.js tutorial](https://www.howtographql.com/graphql-js/0-introduction/) on the [How to GraphQL](https://www.howtographql.com/) Website.
 This project is a GraphQL API designed for a [Hacker News](https://news.ycombinator.com/) clone ( i.e the API is designed for an application with similar features as the Hacker News).
 Users can view a feed of links to various resources along with a description of what the links entails.
-In this application Complete CRUD (CREATE , READ, UPDATE and DELETE) actions can be performed on the links by loggedin users.
+In this application Complete CRUD (CREATE , READ, UPDATE and DELETE) actions can be performed on the links by logged-in users.

 ## Tecnologies Used